thunlp/KB2E/README.md

 	call the program Train_CTransR with method as parameter in folder CTransR/

-It will evaluate on test.txt and report mean rank and Hits@10..
+It will evaluate on test.txt and report mean rank and Hits@10

+==CITE==

+If you use the code, you should cite the following paper:

+Lin, Y., Liu, Z., Sun, M., Liu, Y., & Zhu, X. (2015).
+Learning Entity and Relation Embeddings for Knowledge Graph Completion.